 9.3.1.22.9 NDP Feedback Report Poll (NFRP) variant

-The UL Target RSSI subfield indicates the target received signal power of the NDP feedback report response for all scheduled STAs.
+The UL Target RSSI subfield indicates the target RSSI at the antenna connector(s), over the PPDU bandwidth, from the non-HE portion of the preamble of the HE TB feedback NDP, averaged over all antennas used to receive the PPDU for all scheduled STAs.
 The resolution for the UL Target RSSI subfield is 1 dB.
 The UL Target RSSI subfield encoding is defined in Table 9-31h (UL Target RSSI subfield encoding). (#20559)

 TGax editor: within subclause 26.2.3 SRG PPDU identification of TGax D4.1, change the following text: